 One of the many systems developed by Teran was the DRAGONFLY system which used a biological process as well as Ozone to digest sewage to pure water.
-In 2008, Captain Tafoya joined Teran as a worldwide DRAGONFLY Marine Distributer/Dealer to introduce the systems to the MarineMarket.
+In 2008, Captain Tafoya joined Teran as a worldwide DRAGONFLY Marine Distributer/Dealer to introduce the systems to the Marine Market.

 Knowing that Ozone was not an ideal solution for a closed environment, Tafoya redesigned the Dragonfly System and presented the design to Teran.
 A decision was made to build a unit at Tafoya’s facility in Ft.
 Lauderdale, Florida.
-In 2009 the new system was tested by three independent laboratories and found the product water not only surpassed the Dragonfly system for water quality, it also surpassed the water quality for the city of Ft.
-Lauderdale, Florida and without the use of chemicals.
+In 2009 the new system was tested by three independent laboratories and found the product water not only surpassed the Dragonfly system for water quality, but it also surpassed the water quality for the city of Ft.
+Lauderdale, Florida, and without the use of chemicals.

 The third lab to test the water was also a U.S, Coast Guard approved lab that was qualified to certify the system for the 159(55) (now 227(64)) regulations that came into play on January 1st, 2010.
 This Lab was commissioned and 13 units were USCG, IMO/MEPC certified under the new regulations.

-In Late 2009 both Alfredo T and Craig T formed ACT2 Technologies together as equal partners.
+In Late 2009 both Alfredo T. and Craig T. formed ACT2 Technologies together as equal partners.

-As with the Limitless project, the Piranha systems were also ahead of their time.
-When the newer, more stringent regulations were passed, the ACT2 Technologies, Piranha systems already met the new specifications with NO equipment modifications, equipment changes, or equipment testing.
-Piranha did not need to go back to the drawing board and start over.
+At conception The ACT2 systems were ahead of their time.
+When the newer, more stringent regulations were passed, the ACT2 Technologies and WR systems already met the new specifications with NO equipment modifications, equipment changes, or equipment testing.
+ACT2 did not need to go back to the drawing board and start over.

 This means the ACT2 WRS IMO Resolution 227(64) units have been in production longer than others.